n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 docker stop ubuntu
 ```

-7. This time, run the local image again - in the background, as non root (admin) user, adding a networking capability, keeping it running.
+7. This time, run the local image again - in the background, continue as root (admin) user, adding a networking capability.

 ```
-docker container run --detach --tty --user=1001 --cap-add MAC_ADMIN --env NAME=my-name-here --name ubuntu-container --rm  node4demo/ubuntu-test:my-name-here sleep 3600
+docker container run --detach --tty --user=0 --cap-add MAC_ADMIN --env NAME=my-name-here --name ubuntu --rm  node4demo/ubuntu-test:my-name-here sleep 3600
 ```

 7b.
-Now run docker ps again to see if the container is still running.
+Now run docker ps in another terminal to see if the container is still running.
 View the ContainerID

 ```
 docker ps
 ```

 8. Use the ContainerID to access and run a shell (command) prompt in the container.
-With a few Linux commands: navigate the file structure, determine the running account, install Curl command into the container.
+With a few Linux commands: navigate the file structure, determine the running account.
+Try and install Curl command into the container - will this work as non root user?
+If not run again as root user.
 What happens to the upgrade and Curl after the container is stopped - where are they?

 ```
-docker exec --interactive -t ContainerID sh
+docker exec -it <CONTAINERID> sh

 ls